CYCLOPHOSPHAMIDE injection, solution

 1.1 Malignant Diseases

-Cyclophosphamide is indicated for the treatment of:
+Cyclophosphamide is indicated for the treatment of adult and pediatric patients with:

 • malignant lymphomas (Stages III and IV of the Ann Arbor staging system), Hodgkin's disease, lymphocytic lymphoma (nodular or diffuse), mixed-cell type lymphoma, histiocytic lymphoma, Burkitt's lymphoma